noir-lang/noir/docs/docs/noir/standard_library/meta/typ.md

 ---
-title: Type Methods
+title: Type
 ---

-This module contains methods on the built-in `Type` type used for representing a type in the source program.
+`std::meta::typ` contains methods on the built-in `Type` type used for representing a type in the source program.

 ## Methods